jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 testpmd> set promisc all off
 ```

 Everything seems ok.
-But nothing there yet:
+But no many traffic there yet:

 ```bash
 testpmd> start